-Proposition C was approved by voters in June 2018.
-It established a gross receipts tax that would provide additional City funding to support early care and education (ECE) for 0-5 year olds.
-Approximately half of the revenue generated by Prop C is dedicated to provide much-deserved compensation increases for early educators working in Early Learning San Francisco (ELS) centers and Family Child Care (FCC) programs.
+San Francisco voters approved Proposition C in June 2018.
+It established a gross receipts tax that would provide additional City funding to support early care and education (ECE) for 0-5 year-olds.
+Approximately half of the revenue generated by Prop C is dedicated to providing much-deserved compensation increases for early educators working in Early Learning San Francisco (ELS) centers and Family Child Care (FCC) programs.

-The ECE Workforce Compensation Initiative is a Department of Early Childhood (DEC) strategy, funded by Prop C, dedicated to supporting the city’s children, families, and early educators.
+The ECE Workforce Compensation Initiative is a focused strategy emerging from the newly formed Department of Early Childhood dedicated to supporting the city’s children, families, and early educators.
 The ultimate goal of this initiative is to produce improved outcomes for San Francisco’s children and families, by providing additional compensation to support a well-educated, well-compensated, and stable workforce.
 DEC is fully committed to providing resources to programs and individuals that reward ECE staff for increased educational attainment, experience, and additional qualifications/skills.

 Over the next year, we will address Workforce Compensation, Workforce Development and Educational Pathways, and Workplace Conditions in a phased approach.

-This is an ongoing initiative with no sunset date, providing sustained compensation supports.
+This ongoing initiative, with no sunset date, provides sustained compensation supports.